kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **When to use?**

 When there could be several flavors of an object and to avoid the constructor telescoping.
-The key difference from the factory pattern is that; factory pattern is to be used when the creation is a one step process while builder pattern is to be used when the creation is a multi step process.
+The key difference from the factory pattern is that; factory pattern is to be used when the creation is a one-step process while builder pattern is to be used when the creation is a multistep process.

 🐑 Prototype
 ------------
 Real world example
 > Remember dolly?
 The sheep that was cloned!
-Lets not get into the details but the key point here is that it is all about cloning
+Let's not get into the details, but the key point here is that it is all about cloning

 In plain words
 > Create object based on an existing object through cloning.